mmistakes/made-mistakes-jekyll/src/_posts/articles/2012-08-31-paperfaces-ipad-portrait-project.md

 ---
-title: "iPad Portraits with Paper by FiftyThree"
+title: "iPad portraits with Paper for iOS"
-excerpt: "An experiment in humanizing the web — drawing a portrait everyday day using an iPad and the Paper by FiftyThree app."
+excerpt: "An experiment in humanizing the web — drawing a portrait everyday day using an iPad and Paper for iOS."
 last_modified_at: 2017-09-07T15:53:18-04:00
 image:
   cover: false
   path: &image /assets/images/paperfaces-project-feature.jpg
+  width: 1280
+  height: 640
   feature: *image
   teaser: /assets/images/paperfaces-project-teaser.jpg
   thumbnail: /assets/images/paperfaces-project-250x250.jpg